 Okay, I’m ready to start looking – where do I begin?

-The GLP iLearn!
-On the GLP iLearn you’ll find a list of quality volunteering organisations.
-If you would like to volunteer overseas with an organisation that is not on this list, you need to get approval from your GLP Advisor – if you don’t your experience may not be credited back to your GLP.
+If you would like to volunteer overseas with an organisation and want GLP credit, you need to get approval from your GLP Advisor – if you don’t your experience may not be credited back to your GLP.

 Claiming your volunteering experience for GLP credit